How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 Possible Causes

-- Overwatering: Excessive watering can cause root stress, leading to reduced flowering.
+• Overwatering: Excessive watering can cause root stress, reducing flowering.

 Solution

-- Ensure Adequate Sunlight: Understanding how to grow calibrachoa includes ensuring full sunlight, proper watering with good drainage, and using slow-release fertilizer sparingly for optimal health.
+• Ensure Adequate Sunlight: To grow calibrachoa, provide full sunlight, water properly with good drainage, and use slow-release fertilizer sparingly for optimal health.

 3. Yellowing Leaves